ARTISTS Christina Pataialii, Ruth Ige CURATOR Moya Lawson

-Christina Pataialii and Ruth Ige are painters traversing abstraction and ﬁguration, their work manifesting an enigmatic in-between.
+Christina Pataialii and Ruth Ige traverse abstraction and ﬁguration, their work manifesting an enigmatic in-between.

 Ruth Ige responds to ideas surrounding blackness and representation.
 She creates rich, hypnotic portraits of imagined subjects.
 Their bodies blur between blue, watery dimensions, and are at once in our midst as they are in a realm of their own.
 Through a form of veiling, she evokes the empowering qualities that mystery can bestow.

-A Place Apart considers the shifting terms that deﬁne place and embodiment through the medium of painting.
+Through the medium of painting, A Place Apart considers the shifting terms that deﬁne place and embodiment.
 In the limbo of unstable forms, both artists question the control of dominant narratives and the politics of belonging to a particular space and time.